aws-geospatial/amazon-location-utilities-auth-helper-js/README.md

 or [guidance](https://github.com/aws-geospatial/amazon-location-utilities-auth-helper-js/issues/new?assignees=&labels=guidance%2C+needs-triage&template=---questions---help.md&title=).
 If you have a support plan with [AWS Support](https://aws.amazon.com/premiumsupport/), you can also create a new support case.

-Please make sure to check out our resources too before opening an issue:
+Please make sure to check out the following resources before opening an issue:

 - Our [Changelog](https://github.com/aws-geospatial/amazon-location-utilities-auth-helper-js/blob/master/CHANGELOG.md) for recent changes.